 Terpene-rich products are more flavorful and provide a more rounded experience as they interact with the cannabinoids in any given product.
 The problem is, terps begin to degrade the second that flower is harvested, and they continue to dwindle through the curing process.
 Terp jelly and sauce are extracts that preserve significantly more potency.

 Terp sauce is a term often misapplied to any extract that has fairly concentrated terpenes.

-Most of the stuff labelled “terp sauce” and “terp jelly” is something else entirely: a derivative of live resin.
+Most of the concentrated terpene products labeled “terp sauce” and “terp jelly” is something else entirely: a derivative of live resin.
 Live resin is nearly identical to BHO in its extraction method, but the difference is the use of fresh, flash-frozen flower rather than dried and cured bud.
 This stuff usually resembles crystalline clusters cloaked in a syrupy substance.
 While it generally does contain a higher proportion of concentrated terpenes, some manufacturers may falsely call their products a full spectrum extract.
 They are definitely not the same!
 Any “sauce” made with fresh frozen flower is a High Terpene Extract (HTE).
 Live resin sauce and other HTEs usually have a high concentration of one terpene, rather than a full array of terpenoids.

 Full Spectrum Extracts

-These extracts come in two varieties: one that has a high cannabinoid content, and another that focuses on high terpene content.
+These concentrated terpene extracts come in two varieties: one that has a high cannabinoid content, and another that focuses on high terpene content.
 Luckily, there’s a 50/50 option available for those who want the best of both worlds.

 The Future of Concentrated Terpenes

 While the origins of terp sauce lie with Dr. Hayden’s company, Extractioneering, it seems the future is much more ambiguous.
 With so many producers calling their products terp sauce, it seems the definition may become more broad.
 Expect to see much more of this trend in the near future!